bewilcox/couchbase-with-views-templates-TT210/README.md

 Important
 ----------
 The transition from a relational database to a NoSQL document database is not a trivial thing and require to know
-the business context to achieve an appropriate document design (embedded docuement, duplication ...).
+the business context to achieve an appropriate document design (embedded document, duplication ...).
 This bundle can help you familiarize yourself with the NoSQL world by generating from your relational model a simple API for Couchbase.

 This bundle allows you to generate for each of your database entities :